 This option allows you to charge a tax on the item.
 Be sure to configure your Taxes from the taxes tab, after you configure this product.

 You must select This Product is subject to taxes in conjunction with selecting a tax in order for your product to be taxable.

-The Tax Type for the product is applied to all components in a customer’s order.
+Unless specified at the Component level, the Tax Type for the product is applied to all components in a customer’s order.
 Select or fill in the appropriate tax for the type of product offered.
 This is especially important when using the Avalara service to tax based on locale.

 If you’re not sure which Avalara tax code relates to your product, you can click the ‘View List of Tax Codes’ link to view Avalara’s tax code search page.

 This option displays whether or not the credit card must be present in order for any signup attempt to be valid.
 This option affects both the Public Pages and API.
 Hence, even if you are using the API for integration, if you want to be able to create a Subscription without an associated credit card, then you will need to uncheck this box.